frconor-ebook/meditations/_posts/2025-02-26-st-philip-and-st-jamesmay-3.md

 ---
 layout: homily
-title: "St. Philip and St. James---May 3"
+title: "St. Philip and St. James—May 3"
 ---

 By Fr.
 Conor Donnelly